Sgian24/RaptorsBoxscore/README.md

 # Raptors Boxscore

-A boxscore I made that displays the score and stastical leaders for live Toronto Raptors games.
+A boxscore I made that displays the score and statistical leaders for live Toronto Raptors games.

 ## Tools Used